cguan00/MKS21X-FinalProject/README.md

 **Christy**
 - During the in class work period, I worked on the different Piece classes in the pieceChristy branch.
 I created classes for all six of the different game pieces, which extended the abstract Piece class.
 Tomorrow, I will continue to work on the Piece classes by filling in the necessary abstract methods.

+### January 5, 2019

+**Christy**
+- I worked on the game piece aspect of the project today.
+I added the necessary fields, the constructor, and a toString method in each of the six classes which implement the abstract Piece class.
+I worked on the checkValidMove for the Pawn and Knight class, but I have yet to go it for the other classes.
+Halfway through working, I realized that I needed to work on the more basic get/set methods for the Square and Player classes, so I added those.